marstau/marstau.github.io/Blog/api/standard/index.md

 In the above example, the 'Hacker News' module defines `PRIORITY = 4`, while the 'News' module defines `PRIORITY = 3`.
 So if we're passed in "What's on Hacker News?", the 'Hacker News' module will be checked first and will subsequently be passed in the input.

 If a module does not define a `PRIORITY`, it will be defaulted to 0.
-Note that the 'Unclear' module has `PRIORITY` equal to Python's smallest possible integer.
+Note that the 'Unclear' module has `PRIORITY` equal to python's smallest possible integer.

 <h2 class="linked" id='user-interaction'><a href="#user-interaction" title="Permalink to this headline">User Interaction</a></h2>